djtoler/codon-cli/README.md

 ## Step 4: Configure the agent

-The _"saop scaffold <agent_name>"_ command will create templates for you to build your agent from
+The `saop scaffold <agent_name>` command will create templates for you to build your agent from.

-_Add your agents enviornment variables in a .env file & to the agent.config.py file_
+- Add your agent's environment variables in a `.env` file & to the `agent.config.py` file.

-_Add your customized agent Role configurations in the roles.py file or proceed with default roles_
+- Add your customized agent Role configurations in the `roles.py` file or proceed with default roles.

-_Add your customized agent Prompt variables in the vars.py file or proceed with default prompts_
+- Add your customized agent Prompt variables in the `vars.py` file or proceed with default prompts.

 ## Step 5: Run the MCP server